Battle at Kruger

 Battle at Kruger is an eight-minute amateur wildlife video that depicts a confrontation between a herd of Cape buffalo, a small group of young lions from a pride, and two crocodiles.
 The video was shot in September 2004 at the Transport Dam watering hole in Kruger National Park, South Africa, during a safari guided by Frank Watts.
 It was filmed by videographer David Budzinski and photographer Jason Schlosberg.

-Since being posted on YouTube on 3 May 2007, Battle at Kruger has received 87 million views as of 2021 and has become a viral video sensation.
+Since being posted on YouTube on 3 May 2007, Battle at Kruger has received over 90 million views as of 2023 and has become a viral video sensation.
 It was widely praised for its dramatic depiction of wildlife on the African savannah.
 It has since become one of YouTube's most popular nature videos, and has won the Best Eyewitness Video in the 2nd Annual YouTube Video Awards.
 The video was also the subject of an article in the 25 June 2007 issue of Time magazine, and was featured in the first episode of ABC News' i-Caught, which aired on 7 August 2007.
 A National Geographic documentary on the video debuted on the National Geographic Channel on 11 May 2008.